NamChain-Open-Initiative-Research-Lab/Magic-Square-Birthday-Anonymizer-and-ZKP-Verifier/README.md

   - Any unknown third party malicious actors who randomly performs vishing attack on potential targets to reveal details for personal gains.
   - Any known malicious actors who targets for personal gains.

+# Conclusion
+   In this proposed Birthday Anonymizer, we anonymize the given Birthday with the use of Ramanujan's Birthday Magic Square with additional secret value.
+We have created a ZKP based verifier which verifies the date of birth by revealing only the Selectively Generated Sets (SGS) which is stored in the service provider side.
+This ensures that no customer executive or third party can gain knowledge of your original DOB.
+   After the implementation of this system, you can use the DOB directly if you are using the applications to avail services and share only one set from the SGS to autheticate and verify yourself to any external party.

+# Implementation
+   In the actual system of implementation,
+   - the magic square can be randomized as much.
+   - the pattern can be as complicated as possible for generating the hash values (say { 12, 28, 36, 64 } or [ 12, 28, 36, 64 ] or any pattern)
+   - the number of sets can also be increased with different combinations from the basic 15 sets (ensuring only that these numbers add to magic constant).
+   - Even if there are 100s of sets generated, only selected sets are stored in the system for later verification.
+   - The service provider can allow the users to update this SGS in a stipulated interval.

 # References